 Gunbot and Coygo address different problems for crypto traders.
-Gunbot is a full-blown, self-hosted trading bot that automates everything from grid to scalping strategies, while Coygo is a desktop suite that specializes in real-time arbitrage scanning and portfolio tracking.
-This guide breaks down how the two products compare on security, cost, strategy depth, exchange coverage, and overall user experience.
+Gunbot is a self-hosted trading bot that automates strategies such as grid and scalping, while Coygo is a desktop suite focused on real-time arbitrage scanning and portfolio tracking.
+This guide compares security, cost, strategy depth, exchange coverage, and user experience.

 Feature Overview